 2. Range-free WSN: In order to estimate the location of unknown node, this category is based on the use of the topology information and connectivity.
+Who is within the communication range of whom?
 According to the manner that location of unknown node is obtained.
 The range-free schemes can be further divided into two types: fully-range-free and hybrid-range-free scheme [6].